About

 2023

-- April: poster presentation at Social Affective Neuroscience Society (SANS) in Santa Barbara
+- April: poster presentation @ Social Affective Neuroscience Society (SANS) (Santa Barbara, USA)

-Title: Similar Functional Connectome Architecture Predicts Teenage Grit - November: poster presentation at Developmental Affective Neuroscience Symposium (DANS) in Pittsburgh
+Title: Similar Functional Connectome Architecture Predicts Teenage Grit - November: poster presentation @ Developmental Affective Neuroscience Symposium (DANS) (Pittsburgh, USA)

 Title: Linking neuroimaging-based features of normative structural and functional brain development in adolescents